MVP Arena: Music

 The first-ever event at the arena was a Frank Sinatra concert on January 30, 1990.

-In 1990, the Grateful Dead recorded their 1996 release, Dozin' at the Knick, at the arena.
+The Grateful Dead played the Knickerbocker Arena a total of thirteen times (and the Jerry Garcia Band on another two occasions), spanning March 24, 1990 to June 22, 1995,.

+The three shows from March 1990 have all been officially issued on CD, though via a number of releases, including Dozin' at the Knick, Without a Net, Spring 1990, Spring 1990 (The Other One), and Postcards of the Hanging.

 Whitesnake played at the arena during their Slip of the Tongue world tour in 1990.
 The concert took place February 15, and there were many empty seats due to a blizzard keeping many fans from getting to the arena.

 Gloria Estefan played at the arena on August 30, 1991, during her 1991-1992 “Into The Light World Tour.”

 Metallica played at MVP Arena, then known as the Knickerbocker Arena, on February 28, 1992, during their Wherever We May Roam Tour.
 Their second show at the arena was on April 6, 1997 for their Poor Touring Me Tour, the opening act was Corrosion of Conformity.
 The band again played at the Arena, then known as the Pepsi Arena, on October 9, 2004, during their Madly in Anger with the World tour.
 Metallica played at the arena on November 12, 2009, during their World Magnetic Tour.

 U2 played at the arena in 1992 and again in 2001.

 Phish has played the arena 16 times, most recently a series of benefit concerts for Anastasio's Divided Sky Foundation, in October 2024.

 Demi Lovato played at the arena on September 7, 2014, as part of their Demi World Tour.

 On March 18, 2019, Ariana Grande opened her Sweetener World Tour at the arena.

 Céline Dion returned to the arena after 21 years on December 7, 2019, as part of her Courage World Tour.
 Dion's first performance at the arena took place on December 1, 1998, as part of her Let's Talk About Love World Tour.